Frequently Asked Questions

 If families have an urgent message, question, or concern about their campers, our directors are always willing to speak with parents on the phone.

-Following our Food Program guiding principles, we aim to serve a variety of healthy options, including a balance of whole grains, fruits, and vegetables incorporated into a child-friendly menu.
+We aim to serve a variety of healthy options, including a balance of whole grains, fruits, and vegetables incorporated into a child-friendly menu.

 Miniwanca will offer programming during the transition weekend between Session A and B this year.
 The cost for the weekend program is $500 per camper.